 - Get your towels.
 Use them to soak up as much of the water as possible.
 You don’t want your wool rug sitting in moisture.
 It could damage the fibres and colour of your floor covering.

 Need Professional Rug or Carpet Cleaners?

 Sometimes our rugs and carpets are too delicate for DIY cleaning.
 Other times, they just need a bit of professional care and attention to bring back the life in them.
-Professional carpet cleaners use special methods and treatments to make sure no damage comes to your beloved floor coverings as well as making them look brand new.
+Professional carpet cleaners in Putney use special methods and treatments to make sure no damage comes to your beloved floor coverings as well as making them look brand new.
 Crown Cleaners are here to breathe a bit of life back into your home.